team401/Vision-Tutorials/README.md

 Running one of the Programs
 -------------

-Open up a unix terminal and navigate to the folder
+Open up a unix terminal and navigate to the folder and run the following commands

 Creates a directory called build
 >mkdir build